rrgmc/qdiimpl/README.md

         package name if not the current directory -same-package
-        output package should be the same as the source (default true) -tags string
+        output package should be the same as the source (default true) -sync
+        use mutex to prevent concurrent accesses (default true) -tags string
         comma-separated list of build tags to apply -type string